austinjones/tab-rs/README.md

 <img align="right" width=400 height=400 src="./readme/tab-vectr.svg">

-**- Configuration-driven:**  `tab` provides persistent, configurable tabs with unique command history and working directories.
+**- Intuitive:**  Tabs are listed, selected, and closed with a single command, `tab`, and _one_ escape sequence, `ctrl-W`.

-**- Intuitive and shell-oriented:**.
-Tabs are listed, selected, and closed with a single command, `tab`, and _one_ escape sequence, `ctrl-W`.
+**- Config-driven:**  `tab` provides persistent, configurable tabs with unique command history, working directories, and docstrings.

-**- State-agnostic:**  Tab provides a simple, consistent interface that works with any existing state.
+**- State-agnostic:**  Tab provides a simple, consistent interface that works anywhere, in any state.

-**- Rich & dynamic auto-complete:**  Tab provides dynamic autocompletion, so you can get oriented, and context switch fast.
+**- Autocompleted:**  Tab provides dynamic autocompletion, so you can get oriented, and context switch fast.

 **- Fast:**  Tabs launch in 50ms, and reconnect in 10ms.
 Keyboard latency (stdin to stdout) is under 5ms.